Should be Called Anti-Touch Instead!

-The home screen can have a number of widgets like shortcuts to pictures, browser, message, etc. Just touch the arrow that's docked on the right side (called the Shortcut Bin) of the screen and a drawer will show up that contains shortcuts to various apps.
-The home screen also has five soft buttons at the bottom for messaging, dial pad, main menu, contacts and favorites.
+The home screen can have a number of widgets like shortcuts to pictures, browser, message, etc. Just touch the arrow that’s docked on the right side (called the Shortcut Bin) of the screen and a drawer will show up that contains shortcuts to various apps.
+The home screen also has five soft buttons at the bottom for messages, dial pad, main menu, contacts, and favorites.
 The main menu is easy to navigate as all the icons are unique and labeled.
-All of the phone, display, sound, touch and Bluetooth settings can be found under the Settings icon (obviously).
-The Tools icon will give you access to your calendar, alarm/world clock, stop watch, notepad, drawing pad and more.
+All of the phone, display, sound, touch, and Bluetooth settings can be found under the Settings icon (obviously).
+The Tools icon will give you access to your calendar, alarm/world clock, stopwatch, notepad, drawing pad, and more.
 You can pretty much get anywhere from the main menu.

 NAVIGATING, BROWSING AND COMMUNICATING